gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 per below specification.
-When necessary to meet requirements on periodic re-authentication of the peer and establishment of new forward secrecy keys, the existing DTLS 1.3 connection is being replaced with a new one by first opening a new parallel DTSL connection as further specified in {{parallel-dtls}} and then close the old DTLS connection.
+When necessary to meet requirements on periodic re-authentication of the peer and establishment of new forward secrecy keys, the existing DTLS 1.3 connection is being replaced with a new one by first opening a new parallel DTLS connection as further specified in {{parallel-dtls}} and then close the old DTLS connection.